niksudan/sk/README.md

 sk
 ==

-sk is an easy to use skeletal system for [Game Maker](http://yoyogames.com) Language.
+sk is an easy to use skeletal system for [Game Maker](http://yoyogames.com) Language by Nik Sudan.
+Please give credit when used, that's all I ask of you!

 ![Demo](http://i.imgur.com/twQfr0Q.gif)